thehypre/kubafara.pl/README.md

 ## Room for Improvement

 Room for improvement:
-- Use API Gateway instead of Function URL
+- Use API Gateway instead of Function URL for the Lambda Function.
 - Write some tests for back and front end and include them in CI/CD pipeline.

 To do: